oyaron/NGSF/readme.md

 # Welcome to Superfit in Python!

-Superfit in python (pySF) is a software for the spectral classification of Supernovae :dizzy: :bomb: :boom:
+Superfit in python (pySF) is a software for the spectral classification of Supernovae of all major types :dizzy: :bomb: :boom:

 ## Requierments